All the BIOFACH Congress topics and forums

 Sustainability has many facets.
 Reducing CO2 emissions, conserving resources such as soil, water and fossil energy, and dealing with employees and suppliers fairly are all examples that have to be taken into consideration if there is to be a consistent focus on sustainability.

 The Politics Forum will draw attention to topics that have a direct effect on the framework conditions created for the organic food industry.
 Industry players, politicians and representatives from state organizers are invited to express and discuss their points of view – because it’s clear to us that regardless of whether you’re a famer, a manufacturer, an importer, a regular retailer, a trade or a specialist store, you need stable and reliable framework conditions to face the challenges of the future.

 The relevant laws (e.g. national and EU organic legislation) and organic action plans and programmes as well as international bilateral agreements play a crucial role here.
-International agreements such as the US-EU Organic Equivalency Agreement, which was signed at BIOFACH exactly five years ago, and agreements like TTIP, which will ultimately determine general policies for international trade, are also influential.
 You can expect critical, controversial and constructive discussions on current political topics affecting the organic industry at the Politics Forum.